The Adventures of Tom Bombadil: Reception

-A 1963, Kirkus Reviews described the book's verses as "roll[ing] along in strange meters and weird words".
+In a 1963 review, Kirkus Reviews described the book's verses as "roll[ing] along in strange meters and weird words".
 It called the poems "difficult fun to read aloud", but suggested that the Stone Troll and Bombadil himself, though "memorable acquaintances", might be enjoyed more by adults than by children.

-Richard C. West wrote that the book was the idea of Tolkien's aunt, Jane Neave, who wanted something about Tom Bombadil, resembling one of Beatrix Potter's Little Books; but that his publishers wanted a larger volume.
-Accordingly, he assembled what he had, on the theme of poems that Hobbits might enjoy, grouping them as the editors Scull and Hammond (in the 2015 edition) say "like with like as far as possible", complete with "mock-scholarly preface".
+Richard C. West wrote that the book was the idea of Tolkien's aunt, Jane Neave, who wanted something about Tom Bombadil along the lines of one of Beatrix Potter's Little Books; but that Tolkien's publisher wanted a larger volume.
+Accordingly, Tolkien assembled poems he had on hand of a sort that Hobbits might enjoy, grouping them (according to the 2015 edition's editors Scull and Hammond) "like with like as far as possible", complete with "mock-scholarly preface".